itsalexyue/iot-inspector/README.md

 ```

 This will start capturing packets on the wireless interface of the Raspberry Pi and saving pcap files to `/home`.
-It will also start python backend code that parses the pcap files and stores the
+It also starts Python backend code that parses the pcap files and stores
 processed data in a Mongo database.
 Finally, it starts a node.js webserver to display the data with a
-user friendly interface.
+user-friendly interface.

-You can then associate IoT devices with the WiFi network "Pi3-AP" and all traffic to/from
+To analyze IoT devices, associate IoT devices with the WiFi network "Pi3-AP".
-those devices will be recorded.
 The WiFi password is "strawberry".

 Note that this password is public, so the WiFi network should be considered insecure. **This
 tool is for research purposes only and should not be used to transmit sensitive data.**